The Future of Data Center Management: From DCIM to DMaaS

 “Most organizations that have deployed DCIM are still fairly early on in their journeys of exploiting all the features and functions available to them,” Ascierto told EnterpriseTech.
 “Because even though the integration capabilities (of DCIM solutions) have really improved dramatically – their ability to make integrations bi-directional and real time quite easily – it’s still not a trivial undertaking, particularly in enterprises, because there’s still a lot of organizational siloes.
 In many organizations, the IT department doesn’t communicate regularly, if at all, with the facilities teams, and it really requires an alignment between IT and data center facilities teams to effectively do integrations.”

-Regarded by Ascierto as “a potential game changer” for data center management, DMaaS does DCIM one better (with two caveats – see below).
-While it’s based on DCIM software, DMaaS differs from on-premises and SaaS-delivered DCIM in that it “aggregates and analyzes large sets of anonymized customer data, and can be enhanced with machine learning.”
+Regarded by Ascierto as “a potential game changer” in the data center world, DMaaS does DCIM one better (with two caveats – see below).
+Though based on DCIM software, DMaaS differs from on-premises and SaaS-delivered DCIM in that it “aggregates and analyzes large sets of anonymized customer data, and can be enhanced with machine learning.”

 That is, DMaaS has access to data compiled in massive and growing cloud-based data lakes.
 “DMaaS enables metrics and views that aren’t possible with DCIM alone,” she said, “unless you have a really big data center portfolio and you’re generating enough data to do your own data analytics and apply machine learning algorithms to it.
 The people who have those really big footprints are very few, the big internet giants, some of the biggest colocation providers.
 But for everybody else, the insights that they can get from their own facility will never match what they can get with the DMaaS approach.”